saurabhj9/ai-trading-system/docs/ROADMAP.md

     -   [x] Create a simplified, deterministic version of the agent workflow for fast and repeatable backtests.
     -   [x] Generate initial backtest reports and performance metrics.

-    **Note on Mock Data:** The Sentiment, Risk, and Portfolio Management Agents currently return mock decisions for development purposes.
-These must be replaced with real analysis logic before paper trading or live deployment.
-The backtesting uses deterministic, rule-based versions of the agents for speed, but the live system will use the full LLM-based agents.
+    **Note on Mock Data:** The Sentiment Agent currently uses mock news data for development purposes.
+The Risk and Portfolio agents are fully implemented with LLM-based analysis.
+For production deployment, integrate a live news API for sentiment analysis.
+The backtesting uses deterministic, rule-based versions of the agents for speed, but the live system uses the full LLM-based agents.

 ## Phase 4: API & Deployment